bazelbuild/bazel/site/en/contribute/codebase.md

 These rules are a legacy mechanism and are not widely used.

-All build rules can declare which "environments" they can be built for, where a "environment" is an instance of the `environment()` rule.
+All build rules can declare which "environments" they can be built for, where an "environment" is an instance of the `environment()` rule.

 There are various ways supported environments can be specified for a rule:

 1. Through the `restricted_to=` attribute.
-This is the most direct form of specification; it declares the exact set of environments the rule supports for this group.
+This is the most direct form of specification; it declares the exact set of environments the rule supports.
 2. Through the `compatible_with=` attribute.
 This declares environments a rule supports in addition to "standard" environments that are supported by default.